-St. Patrick School Parent-Student Handbook Acknowledgement Page as well as shared the contents with your children.
+St. Patrick School Parent-Student Handbook Acknowledgement Page

 Each year our handbook is edited and important information is added.
 It is imperative that you take some time to read through its contents after each new publication.
 As per the Archdiocese of Chicago Office of Catholic School, parents are required to sign off that you have received and read the contents of the